MadDeCoDeR/Classic-RBDOOM-3-BFG/README.md

 Extra:

-Additionally in Ubuntu you can open the RBDoom3BFG file with the text editor and add the missing paths on it and save it as .desktop.
+Additionally in Ubuntu you can open the DoomBFA file with the text editor and add the missing paths on it and save it as .desktop.
 This will give you a desktop shortcut for Ubuntu.
 (NOTE: I don't know if other operating systems support this file)

 Also you can install www.mono-project.com.
 Which allow you to use CDL.exe natively on linux.